woocommerce/woocommerce/plugins/woocommerce-blocks/packages/checkout/README.md

 # Checkout <!-- omit in toc -->

-Components and utilities making it possible to integrate with the WooCommerce Cart and Checkout Blocks.
+Components and utilities making it possible to integrate with the WooCommerce Mini Cart, Cart and Checkout Blocks.

 ## Table of Contents <!-- omit in toc -->